Rothamsted/agri-schemas/doc/ebi-gxa-use-case/README.md

 <img src = "gxa-use-case.png" width = "120%" />

 In the follow, we show a walkthrough into details.
-Additionally, you can find [examples](examples/) from real conversions.

 ## Experiment, general description